-Report electricity and purchased heat consumed by users classified as agriculture, hunting and forestry by ISIC and NACE Divisions 01 and 02.
+Report fuels consumed by users classified as forestry by ISIC as specified in ISIC Division 02 (NACE Division 02).

-23. Fishing
+26. Fishing

 Report electricity and purchased heat consumed for inland, coastal and deep-sea fishing as specified in ISIC and NACE Division 03.
 Fishing should cover energy consumption in ships of all flags that have refuelled in the country (include international fishing).